jonnywinter/jonnywinter.github.io/_posts/2021-06-03-hiding-credentials-api-keys-environmental-variables.md

 $env:user
 ```
 For macOS, the process is a little different; the environmental variables are stored in a file that we must edit in a text editor.
 The easiset way to do this is to open up Terminal and -

+Terminal/Bash
 ```bash
 #Navigate to your home directory
 cd ~
 #Open up the hidden file, .bash_profile (or .zprofile if your using ZSH and not Bash)
 nano .bash_profile
 ```
-Here, we need to enter the following text into the text editor (and if using nano press **CTRL+W** to quit, selecting **Y** to save)
+Here, we need to enter the following text into the text editor (and if using nano press **CTRL+W** to quit, selecting **Y** to save) -

+Nano
 ```bash
 export user="jonny"
 export pass="123456789"
 ```
 Once saved, the variables will be persistent if you close & re-open Terminal.
 Like with the above, you can call the variables in Terminal by using *echo*.
 With the above steps complete, we can now go about calling those variables from within Python.
 It's the same process for macOS or Windows.

+Python
 ```python
 import os